sojusrecords/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

   - u37.bin e08931013c8aca2460b4f2c3512e1d3e9a610a7f921e22012bb13bd23a3e56d7
   - u38.bin 2f185a185961a1c14472c2b706642c0d9e7a0792d57d946a349840905782e5ca

-- Optional: If you want to run the internal sequencer then you need the original disk image: Ensoniq® SD1 Sequencer OS v410 (SD-1 800K type).
+- Optional: If you want to run the internal sequencer then you need the original disk image:
+  - Ensoniq SD1 Sequencer OS v410 (SD-1 800K type)
   - Attach the disk image with Load Floppy/Cartridge, Press Storage, then select DISK.
 Press LOAD.
 The display shows the Disk Load page, with the File Type selected.
 Move the data entry slider all the way up to select TYPE=SEQUENCER OS.

 # License and credits